Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool is an intelligent router that suggests other tools based on natural language intent.
-It distinguishes itself from sibling tools (which are specific CRUD operations) by being a meta-tool.
+The description clearly states it is an intelligent tool router that suggests tools and pre-fills parameters based on natural language intent.
+It distinguishes itself from sibling tools by being a meta-tool for routing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.